 Songs of tradition

-Fado is a traditional Portuguese song, originating from the streets of Lisbon.
-The songs convey emotions and feelings that can be despair, melancholy, but also happiness and pride.
-One of the best places to listen to fado in Lisbon is Tasca do Chico.
+Fado is a traditional Portuguese style of music, originating in Lisbon at least two centuries ago.
+The songs are known for conveying strong emotions, especially despair and melancholy, but also sheer joy and pride.
+One of the best places in Lisbon to listen to fado (with few tourists around) is Tasca do Chico.

-Unfortunately some of these tile covered buildings are neglected or abandoned and the tiles are stolen to be sold as souvenirs in flea markets; that’s the sad part of this history — Alexandre Cotovio
+A popular sight in Lisbon (and on many postcards) is one of the city’s beautiful tile-covered buildings.
+Unfortunately, some of these buildings get neglected or abandoned and the tiles are stolen to be sold as souvenirs in flea markets.

 A garage you don’t want to miss